Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Introduction

-We illustrate the capabilities of Causal-DRF through simulations and by applying the method to the 1991 Survey of Income and Program Participation (SIPP) pension data (previously analyzed in \citet{Benjamin401k, 401KData}, and \citet{ GRFDistributionalCausalEffects}, among others).
+We illustrate the capabilities of Causal-DRF through simulations and by applying the method to the 1991 Survey of Income and Program Participation (SIPP) pension data (previously analyzed in \citep{Benjamin401k, 401KData}, and \citep{ GRFDistributionalCausalEffects}, among others).
 This dataset contains three wealth measures that form the variable of interest ($\Ybf$), 401(k) eligibility as treatment assignment ($W$), and a range of covariates such as age and income ($\Xbf$).
 With Causal-DRF we can directly obtain the CKTE jointly for the three measures of wealth, using a single forest fit.
-This is in contrast to \citet{401KData} who use 3 independent quantile regressions and to \citet{GRFDistributionalCausalEffects} who combine the wealth variables of the dataset into one.
+This is in contrast to \citep{401KData} who use 3 independent quantile regressions and to \citep{GRFDistributionalCausalEffects} who combine the wealth variables of the dataset into one.
 This allows us to analyze the effect of 401(k) eligibility on the three wealth measures using the witness function and to test the equality of the conditional distribution for both groups for single test points.
-The code for replication of the experiments and the use of the method can be found on Github: \url{https://github.com/herbps10/causal_drf_paper/tree/main}.